ericmjl/genomic-surveillance-whitepaper/genomic-surveillance-whitepaper.md

 # Challenges Ahead

-- The inherent tension between the goals of extinguishing an outbreak asap, vs. collecting sufficient numbers of patients and data for vaccine & drug development, etc. [@Cohen:2016fza]
+- The inherent tension between the goals of extinguishing an outbreak asap, vs. collecting sufficient numbers of patients and data for vaccine & drug development, etc. [@Cohen:2016fza] (this is a broad tension of the field of infectious disease, not a specific one to any problem)

 # The missing pieces